mrjones2014/dash.nvim/README.md

 }
 ```

-If you notice an issue with the default config or would like a new filetype added, please file an issue or submit a PR!
+If you notice an issue with the default config or would like a new file type added, please file an issue or submit a PR!

 ### With Telescope